-Director Since: July 2020
+Director Age: 54 Director Since: July 2020

-• Compensation (Chair)
+- Compensation (Chair) - Nominating and Corporate Governance

 Mr. Green brings more than 20 years of investment expertise to the Company's board of directors.
-Since 1997, he has worked at Penn Capital, an investment firm with approximately \$3 billion of assets under management.
-Mr. Green currently serves as Penn Capital's Chief Investment Officer of Equity, where he is responsible for guiding the firm's equity strategies.
-Additionally, Mr. Green serves as a Senior Portfolio Manager for Penn Capital's Small Cap, Small to Micro Cap, and Mid Cap equity strategies.
+Since 1997, he has worked at Penn Capital, an investment firm with approximately \$2 billion of assets under management.
+Mr. Green currently serves as Penn Capital's Chief Investment Officer, where he is responsible for guiding the firm's equity and credit strategies.
+Additionally, Mr. Green serves as a Senior Portfolio Manager for Penn Capital's Small Cap, Small to Micro Cap, Small to Mid Cap, and Mid Cap equity strategies.
 He is currently a member of the firm's executive team, which oversees the firm's overall corporate strategy and management.
 Prior to joining Penn Capital, Mr. Green was with the Federal National Mortgage Association, the Royal Bank of Scotland, and the United States Securities and Exchange Commission, where he served as a financial analyst in the Division of Investment Management.
+Mr. Green currently serves on the Board of Directors of GAN, LTD, an online sports betting and gaming technology company.
 Mr. Green is also Vice Chairman of the Board of Directors for the Anti-Defamation League (ADL) Mid-Atlantic Region.
-Mr. Green earned a bachelor's degree in business administration from American University and a master's degree in business administration from the Yale School of Management.
+Mr. Green earned a bachelor's degree in business administration from American University and a master's degree in business administration from American University and a master's degree in business administration from American University and a master's degree in business administration from American University and a master's degree in business administration from American University and a master's degree in business administration from American University and a master's degree in business administration from American University and a master's degree in business administration from American University and a master's degree in business administration from American University and a master's degree in business administration from the Yale School of Management.